abuiles/ember-101/working-with-javascript-plugins.md

-checks if that is something already registered in the module system and if not it tries to find the module and convert it to the proper format, in the previous scenario it will try to find a file called **ic-ajax.js**, but since it's a library we are including externally such file doesn't exist hence causing the build to fail.
+checks if that is something already registered in the module system and if not it tries to find the module and convert it to the proper format, in the previous scenario it will try to find a file called **ic-ajax.js**, but since it is a library we are including externally such file doesn't exist hence causing the build to fail.

 Whitesting in this context means telling the tool in charge of